Shazwazza/Articulate/docs/themes.md

 - old `Html` and `Url` helpers replaced with model extension methods
 - async partial rendering through `Html.PartialAsync`
 - URL-bearing CSS values passed through current safe CSS helpers
+- `CommentsDisqus.cshtml` updated if the theme should customize Giscus markup
 - an `Authors.cshtml` view if an authors directory should be displayed

 ## More detail